NDCLab/pepper-pipeline/README.md

 ### 2) Feature-badchans

-- auto-detect and remove bad channels (those that are “noisy” for a majority of the recording)
+- Auto-detect and remove bad channels (those that are “noisy” for a majority of the recording)
-- write to output file to indicate which channels were detected as bad (write to field "globalBad_chans")
+- Write to output file to indicate which channels were detected as bad (write to field "globalBad_chans")

 ### 3) Feature-ica